Dominique Kirchner Reill

 A Historian's Portfolio

-My work focuses on the social, cultural, and intellectual worlds of Southern Europe from Napoleon to today, mostly in the lands of today's Italy and Croatia.
-My time has been spent primarily on trying to disentangle the complicated stories of those who lived around the Adriatic Sea while the Habsburgs ruled there, though I have moonlighted into thinking beyond its shores and after the Habsburgs lost their hold.
+My work focuses on the social, cultural, and intellectual worlds of Southern Europe from Napoleon to today, mostly in the lands once under Habsburg control, today located in Italy, Croatia, and Slovenia.
+My time has been spent primarily on trying to disentangle the complicated stories of those who lived around the Adriatic Sea, though I have moonlighted into thinking beyond its shores and after the Habsburgs lost their hold.
 Recently I've begun throwing myself in to discovering more about the millions of people who moved back and forth between Europe and the Americas at the end of the 19th and the beginning of the 20th centuries.
 Their stories tell so much about about everything I care about.

 What someone introducing me